atillabirer/solana-nextjs-dex/README.md

-# DEX in NextJS for Solana tokens using Material UI + Jupiter API
+# solana-nextjs-dex

+Ape into Solana memecoins without waiting for them to appear on Raydium or Jupiter frontends (which can take half an hour) Calls Raydium AMM contract directly to get token and pool info

 Technologies used:

 - Material UI
 - react-wallet-adapter for Solana wallets
- - Jupiter API for quotes and swap instructions
+ - Raydium SDK
  - NextJS
  - @solana/web3.js

- Contact me on Discord  to get a version using Raydium SDK that can buy new tokens (live for less than 1 minute even)

  ![screenshot for the swap page project](https://i.imgur.com/MfWeVzS.png "Screenshot")